zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 > simply cut-and-paste them without modification.

-## Create a route result observer class for localization
+## Create a route result middleware class for localization

-To make sure that you can setup the locale after the routing has been processed, you need to implement a localization observer which implements the `RouteResultObserverInterface`.
-All classes that implement this interface and that are attached to the `Zend\Expressive\Application` instance get called whenever the `RouteResult` has changed.
+To make sure that you can setup the locale after the routing has been processed, you need to implement localization middleware that acts on the route result, and registered in the pipeline immediately following the routing middleware.

 Such a `LocalizationObserver` class could look similar to this: